varshapendyala/ECE761/README.md

 # ECE761
-Course on "Mathematical foundations of Machine Learning" @ UW, Madison (Fall, 2018)
+Interesting results from the Course __"Mathematical foundations of Machine Learning"__ @ University of Wisconsin, Madison (Fall, 2018)